StealADexter/StealADexter/README.md

-# If u tracked it here the source code is moonsec so LOL
+# If u tracked it here, the source code is encrypted, so LOL